This article helps you:

 - The Event column lists the ranked events.

 - The % in Range column specifies the percentage of users in the selected percentile range who fired the respective event.
-Sort by this column to rank events according to overall level of engagement.
+Sort by this column to rank events according to total level of engagement.

-Narrow down your list of ranked events by clickingShowing Significant Events to modify which events you see in the table, or click the calendar icon to change the specified time frame and offset.
-Note that the modified time frame will apply to both the Events and User Properties tabs.
+Click Showing Significant Events to narrow down your list of ranked events and modify which events you see in the table, or click the calendar icon to change the specified time frame and offset.
+The modified time frame applies to both the Events and User Properties tabs.

 -